ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 and annual fires that threaten the ecosystem.
 In this context, nurturing community is critical to counteract the dismantling of the social fabric.
 This is no easy task, as the social spheres seem to orbit different stars at times.
-Before this workshop I gave a talk at the central church about algorithms and live coding practice.
+Before this workshop, I gave a talk at the central church about algorithms and live coding practice.
 So this is a second effort towards sharing both my artistic and research interests with my local community, as most of my activities are usually online or in Mexico City.